Sbozzolo/kuibit/README.md

 ``kuibit``, just run ``poetry shell`` from within the `kuibit` directory.
-This will drop you in a shell in which you have full access to ``kuibit`` in "development" version, and its dependencies (also the one needed only for development).
+This will drop you in a shell in which you have full access to ``kuibit`` in "development" version, and its dependencies (including the one needed only for development).
+Alternatively, you can activate the virtual environment directly.
+You can find where the environment in installed running the command `poetry env info --path` in the `kuibit` directory.
+This is a standard virtual environment, which can be activated with the `activate` scripts in the `bin` folder.
+Once you do that, you will be able to use `kuibit` for anywhere.

 ## Help!